-History of Shell Knob, Missouri & Table Rock Lake Dam
+History Of Shell Knob, MO & Table Rock Dam

 Barry County was organized from a part of Greene County in Missouri.
 This entailed that settlers were no longer required to travel to Springfield to pay taxes or transact business.